Open feedback in team retrospectives

 Under these conditions you have a dynamic, common work process and can the knowledge of everyone fall back on to sharpen goals and derive measures.

-Would you like to promote openness in your team and develop it sustainably - measurably -?
-This is exactly why we developed our team workshop tool Echometer for retros.
-More information here:
+You want to promote openness in your team and develop it sustainably - measurably?
+We have developed our Team Workshop Tool Echometer for retrospectives for exactly this purpose.
+More information can be found here:

 Sounds easy?
 Under certain circumstances it is too!
 And we show you how to do it.